IntrovertedTechie/printf/README.md

 Examples
 String
 Input: _printf("%s\n", 'This is a string.');
-Output: This is a string.
+Output: This is a string

 Character